-• Unknown Claims.
-Notwithstanding anything to the contrary contained in the Plan, if a Claim is filed with the Court on or before the Bar Date or the Postpetition Bar Date, as applicable, but the proof of claim, fee application or other request for payment of administrative expense, as the case may, is not correctly maintained in the Court's records or otherwise does not come to the attention of the Plan Trustee, acting in good faith, in reviewing or making payment on account of Claims, or if the Court for any reason determines the Bar Date or Postpetition Bar Date to be inapplicable to a particular Claim filed or asserted thereafter, payment thereon shall be made as required by the Plan only to the extent such distribution can be made from the Secured Creditor Fund or Unrestricted Funds, as the case may be, without requiring disgorgement of any distribution already made from such funds.
+Unknown Claims.
+Notwithstanding anything to the contrary contained in the Plan, if a Claim is filed with the Court on or before the Bar Date or the Postpetition Bar Date, as applicable, but the proof of claim, fee application or other request for payment of administrative expense, as the case may, is not correctly maintained in the Court's records or otherwise does not come to the attention of the Plan Trustee, acting in good faith, in reviewing or making payment on account of Claims, or if the Court for any reason determines the Bar Date or Postpetition Bar Date to be inapplicable to a particular Claim filed or asserted thereafter, payment thereon shall be made as required by the Plan only to the extent such distribution can be made without requiring disgorgement of any distribution already made.